olcf/intro_C_workbooks/C_Play/README.md

 This generates a file that you can run (an executable) called `donut’. -o is compiler flag that allows you to name the executable.

-To make sure the file is there do:
+To make sure the file is there, do:

 ```
 $ ls